-- Since you’re an employee, you’re not self-employed for US tax purposes (like a sole proprietor is).
+- Since you’re an employee, you’re not self-employed for US tax purposes (like you were when just operating through a naked LLC).
 So, this structure legally gets rid of the self-employment tax.
 That’s an easy 15% savings, right from the get-go.

 Here are some examples to show the actual benefits of using the non-US corporation structure for your Amazon FBA business.